UL-FRI/FRIScreen/README.md

 ### Video file limitations

-Due to browser security policies and other mechanisms, video files cannot be played if the user has not interacted with the document at least once.
-This means that the user must click on the web page or interact with it in any other way at least once, for video files to play properly!
+Chrome has introduced a new security policy where no audio can be automatically played, unless the user has interacted with the document at least once.
+To bypass this, we first try to play the video with audio and if it fails, we mute the audio and retry. ***This issue is supposedly present only on Chrome browser***

 **IMPORTANT:** *If you want the entire video file to play, you need to postfix it with its duration (ex. my_video_50s.mp4)*.
 Otherwise, the video will only be played for the duration specified in configuration